al-jazair/laravel-algerian-education-system/README.md

 ![banner](https://banners.beyondco.de/Algerian%20education%20system%20structure.png?theme=dark&packageManager=composer+require&packageName=elaborate-code%2Flaravel-algerian-education-system&pattern=architect&style=style_1&description=Tables+migrations+seeded+with+the+structure+of+the+algerian+education+system+for+Laravel+apps&md=1&showWatermark=0&fontSize=100px&images=database)

-If you are building a **Learning Management System** or a **School Management System** and targeting the Algerian market, this package is perfect to kick start your project by providing migrations and seeders according the **Algerian education system** structure. see [tables.md](tables.md)
+If you are building a **Learning Management System** or a **School Management System** and targeting the Algerian market, this package is perfect to kick start your project by providing migrations and seeders according to the **Algerian education system** structure. see [tables.md](tables.md)

 ## Installation